Mintbase/Grants-Program/applications/polkadotjs_no_code.md

 ### Overview

 A free polkadot.js wrapped into a NoCode plugin tool for one of the biggest no-code platforms.
-Users will be able to build projects on Polkadot without code.
+Users will be able to build projects on Mintbase without code.
 So, this is a tool to use the main tool but without code.
 All main features from the polkadot.js will be implemented in the plugin and it will be free to use.

-The plugin will open a door to the Polkadot ecosystem for a big community of no-code developers.
+The plugin will open a door to the Mintbase ecosystem for a big community of no-code developers.

 ### Project Details